-- A milk diet commonly causes a white-coated tongue.
+- A milk diet often causes a white coated tongue.

 Return to Child Care

-- Thrush is not contagious, since it does not invade normal tissue.
+- Thrush cannot be spread to others, since it does not invade normal skin.
 Your child can go to child care with thrush.

 - Your child looks or acts very sick